 - Don't reply to any emails, texts or social media messages asking for your personal information.
 The IRS will never initiate contact with you in this way to ask for your Social Security number or any other sensitive personal information.
 Don't reply to or click on any links in any kinds of messages like this; instead, forward the message to the IRS at firstname.lastname@example.org so they can investigate it further.

 - Contact the IRS immediately if you are suspicious of fraud.
 If you encounter any of the scenarios described above, call the IRS at (800) 829-0433 to report the potential fraud.
 Trained specialists will help you sort out the mess, get your tax return filed properly, and receive any legitimate tax refund you are entitled to, as well as help you guard against becoming a victim again in the future.

 - Take additional steps to limit the potential damage of identity theft.
 After you have talked to the IRS and worked with them to clear up any issues with your tax return and refund, file an identity theft complaint with the FTC and a police report with your local police department.

 Also put a fraud alert on your credit reports so that businesses must contact you to verify your identity before issuing credit in your name.
 Simply contact any one of the three major credit-reporting bureaus (TransUnion, Equifax or Experian) and they will alert the other two bureaus about your fraud alert.

 Like any swindle, it is always better to take steps to prevent identity theft from happening than to react to it after the fact.
+"To avoid being a victim of identity theft we've got to be very vigilant about monitoring our accounts and our transaction activity," advises Greg McBride, Chief Financial Analyst at Bankrate.com.
 Do your best not to become a victim, and then act quickly to rectify the situation if you do.